FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/high-level-architecture.md

 *   **Clean Architecture (.NET):** Each microservice will separate domain logic, application logic, and infrastructure. *Rationale:* Produces highly testable and maintainable services.
 *   **Component-Based UI (Next.js):** The frontend will be built as a collection of reusable components. *Rationale:* Promotes reusability and faster development.
 *   **Repository Pattern (.NET):** Data access within each microservice will be abstracted. *Rationale:* Decouples business logic from data access implementation.
+*   **Database Triggers:** A PostgreSQL trigger will be used to sync new users from Supabase's `auth.users` table to our application's `UserProfiles` table. *Rationale:* Provides a reliable, event-driven way to create user profiles without webhooks.